JaapvanEkris/openrowingmonitor/docs/Architecture.md

 # OpenRowingMonitor architecture

 <!-- markdownlint-disable no-inline-html -->
 In this document, we describe the architectual construction of OpenRowingMonitor.
 For the reasons behind the physics, please look at [the Physics behind OpenRowingMonitor](Physics_Of_OpenRowingMonitor.md).
+For practical configuration and tuning guidance, see the [Community FAQ](faq.md), particularly [entries #9, #15, and #16](faq.md#16-understanding-and-tuning-stroke-detection-parameters) for stroke detection details.
 In this document we describe the main functional blocks in OpenRowingMonitor, and the major design decissions.

 ## Platform choice